 To provide a platform for our youth to be seen, heard, validated and celebrated.
 To also provide a safe environment for our youth and the opportunity to use filmmaking, teamwork, creativity, and discipline to express themselves in a positive way.

-To help foster youth confront, address, and overcome the negative statistics of traumatizing experiences such as poverty, abuse and neglect by providing a platform for them to heal and shine through the power of storytelling and filmmaking.
+To help foster youth confront, address, and overcome the negative statistics of traumatizing experiences such as poverty, abuse, neglect and rejection by providing a platform for them to heal and shine through the power of storytelling and filmmaking.